SalvoLunar/maynooth-fc-hugo/site/content/_index.md

 title: Maynooth Town Football Club
 subtitle: Scoring big since 1969
 image: /img/40256769780_2e47de941c_z.jpg
-welcome: Welcome | 50 Years of Football
+welcome: 50 Years of Football
 blurb: >-
-  Maynooth Town F.C. is a vibrant community club that provides everyone with the opportunity to participate in and enjoy the game at a level which reflects their ability.
+  Maynooth Town F.C. is a vibrant community club that provides everyone with the opportunity to participate in and enjoy the game at a level that reflects their ability.